stjudecloud/mtsg/dnanexus/mutspec/README.md

 Mutational Spectrum runs four steps using subcommands of `mutspec`.

-  1. split a multi-sample VCF to multiple single-sample VCFs
+  1. split VCFs (single or multi-sample) to multiple single-sample VCFs
   2. generate a sample sheet from the directory of single-sample VCFs
   3. run mutational patterns
   4. create a visualization file using the fitted signatures